tnicola/ngx-joyride/README.md

   }
 }
 ```
-N.B.: Using events is very helpful when your next step is hidden in the DOM.
-If a step is not visible (e.g. *ngIf='false') you should use the (next) event to make the step somehow findable in the DOM.
+N.B.: Using events is very helpful when your next target is hidden in the DOM.
+If a target is not visible (e.g. *ngIf='false') you should use the (next) event to make the target somehow findable in the DOM.

-### How to get Multi Pages Joyride navigation
+### Get Multi Pages navigation
 If your steps are scattered among different pages you can now reach them, just add their name in the `steps` list followed by `@route/to/page`.

 Lets suppose you have three steps: